YousafZahid1/stock_prediction/README.md

-every single day need to fetch from  google api into the csv file
+every single day need to fetch trends from google trends into the csv file